 It can be very useful to know how to practice Tantra alone, even when we have a partner available.
 For men, it can be easier to learn how to control ejaculation by practicing alone at first.
 For women, exploring our own bodies and understanding what gives us pleasure is an important part of preparing for practicing Tantra with a partner.

 When you practice Tantra alone, put just as much effort into setting the spiritual context as you would when practising with a partner.

 - Clean the space and bathe before starting to practice Tantra alone

 - Play uplifting music in the background

 - See your yourself as the Divine (both the Divine Masculine and the Divine Feminine)

-- Release any self-centred thoughts and feelings
+- Release any self-centered thoughts and feelings

 - Ask the Divine to be with you and act through you during your Tantric practice